endodoug/endodoug.github.io/_posts/2016-02-29-journal-notes.md

 Friday - struggled with adding travis to my github acct.
 Saturday - Coding Fundamentals videos
 Sunday - coding excercises variadic parameters

+March 2, 2016 - coding fundamentals of arrays. `append(_:)` adds an element to the end of an array.
+Arrays are ordered and have a set position.
+When working with sets `insert(_:)` simply inserts an item into the set, there is no order.
+Arrays allow duplication of elements, but sets do not... so if you could add the same string 1000 times, but the set would only contain it once.